codydrolc/Scrapers/scrape_GAO_CRA.md

 cra <- rbind.fill(future_map(100000:200000, possibly_pull_cra, .progress = T))
 ```

 Caution!
 Running over what *I think* is the universe of control numbers will take some time.
+It took about four hours to iterate through all control numbers across eight cores and a relatively slow internet connection.

 ``` r
 # Clean up a little bit